When trying to start a Steinberg program under macOS 10.14 Mojave for the first time, the following error message appears:

 Without explicit permission given by the user, Steinberg programs cannot access Synsopos.app and thus license verification will fail.

 If you simply click on [OK] in the error message box, your Steinberg program will get permanent access to Synsopos.app and its license can be verified successfully.
-In this case, no further actions are required.
+In this case, no further action is required.

 However, if you already have clicked [Don't Allow], licenses cannot be verified and your Steinberg software won't run.
 In this case, please follow these steps: